DavidDock/cheers-to-beers/README.md

 The Logged in user can see the "Three dot" dropdown menu on their own posts and when clicking the bin button it deletes their post.

+#### Related user story:
+- As a logged on user I can delete my post

 ### Edit Post

 ![Edit-Post](public/documentaion/images/features/editpost.png)

 When the logged in user clicks on the "Three dot" dropdown menu on their own posts they can click on the edit icon.
 They then can change all details on their post.
 Again the user is given an error message if the form data is invalid or left blank.
 Once they edit their post it takes them to the created post page.

+#### Related user story:
+- As a logged in user I can edit a post if I want to amend details.

 ### Post Page